This Company is Pam Babcock’s livelihood.

 9. Will You Send The Same House Cleaner/s Each Time?

 Of course.
 We make every effort to schedule you with the same individual each service.
 There is a advantage of having at

 least 2 employees knowing your home, if one is absent or takes a vacation the other can clean your home as you are

 10. Are Pam Babcock’s Employees Insured?

-Yes, Pam Babcock – My Chores Are Yours & Co. carries liability insurance.
-Although we have a remarkably low occurrence
+Yes, Pam Babcock – My Chores Are Yours & Co. carries liability insurance, bond and worker's comp.
+Although we have a

 remarkably low occurrence of breakages or damage caused by an employee we do carry liability insurance and our agent is